driebit/nfc-scanner/README.md

 $ ./nfc-scanner
 ```

-When started, nfc-scanner will listen in an infinite loop for NFC tags.
-When a
+When started, nfc-scanner will listen continuously for NFC tags.
+When a tag is
-tag is scanned, its UID is sent to the Tagger API.
+scanned, its UID is sent to the Tagger API.
+Debug information is written to the
+syslog.